Development and Peace (Canada): Work

 The organisation's regular programming spans more than 30 countries in Africa, Asia, Latin America and the Middle East.
 Individual projects are proposed by partner organisations - generally local non-governmental organisations or social movements.
 The programs and projects are meant to support the poor as they improve their living conditions in a sustainable way and increase their participation in their country's development.

 Several times a year, program officers from Development and Peace's main office in Montreal, Quebec, visit the partners to evaluate progress, provide training and resources, foster networking between organisations and plan future activities.

 Development and Peace's emergency program exists for one purpose: to provide aid to needy individuals and communities.
 Much of this work is done through the other member organisations of Caritas Internationalis, one of the world's largest humanitarian aid networks.

 Income

-In 2022-2023, Development and Peace had a revenue of 21 million Canadian dollars.
+In 2022–2023, Development and Peace had a revenue of C$21 million.
 The main fundraising tool for the organisation is the "Share Lent" campaign, organised annually since 1968 during Lent.
-In 2023, it raised more than 5.1 million dollars.
-The largest income of institutional funding comes from the bilateral programs with Global Affairs Canada, representing more than 7.7 dollars in 2022-2023.
+In 2023, it raised more than C$5.1 million.
+The largest income of institutional funding comes from the bilateral programs with Global Affairs Canada, representing more than C$7.7 million in 2022–2023.